Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting: Method

-Under single-sided mobility, one transceiver is allowed to move, and a spatial spectrum is collected at each position where it stops.
-To model a collected spectrum \(\mathbf{A}(\phi, \theta)\), we reformulate the 2D Gaussian formulation from Sec.~3.2 to the wireless domain and introduce a spatial rasterization process based on its original rasterization procedure.\\ \textbf{2D Gaussian for WRF: }In WRF, each 2D Gaussian primitive provides a localized representation of the signal, exhibiting a peak response at its center and decaying according to its associated Gaussian distribution.
+Under single-sided mobility, one transceiver is allowed to move, and a spatial spectrum of the WRF is collected at each position where it stops.
+To model a collected spectrum \(\mathbf{A}(\phi, \theta)\), we reformulate the 2D Gaussian formulation from Sec.~3.2 to the wireless domain and introduce a spatial rasterization process based on its original rasterization procedure.\\ \textbf{Wireless 2D Gaussian: }In the wireless domain, each 2D Gaussian primitive provides a localized representation of the spectrum signal, exhibiting a peak response at its center and decaying according to its associated Gaussian distribution.
 This distribution is parameterized by an angular center \(\boldsymbol{\mu}_n = (\phi, \theta)\) and a covariance matrix \(\boldsymbol{\Sigma}_n \in \mathbb{R}^{2 \times 2}\).
-To model the WRF signal response, we introduce an attenuation factor \(\delta_n \in \mathbb{R}\) to control amplitude decay, and a signal vector \(\boldsymbol{\psi}_n \in \mathbb{R}^2\) to represent the real and imaginary parts of the complex-valued response.
-The angular center is normalized to lie within the valid spectrum range using a hyperbolic transformation:
+To model the signal response, we introduce an attenuation factor \(\delta_n \in \mathbb{R}\) to control amplitude decay, and a signal vector \(\boldsymbol{\psi}_n \in \mathbb{R}^2\) to represent the real and imaginary parts of the complex-valued response.
+The angular center is normalized to lie within the valid spectrum range using a hyperbolic transformation

 The covariance matrix \(\boldsymbol{\Sigma}_n\) is parameterized through its Cholesky factor \(\boldsymbol{l}_n\) (see Sec.~3.2).
 The attenuation factor is defined as \(\delta_n = \sigma(a_n)\), where \(a_n \in \mathbb{R}\) is a learnable scalar and \(\sigma(\cdot)\) denotes the sigmoid function.
 This gating mechanism regulates the contribution of each primitive to the reconstructed spectrum and helps prevent gradient explosion during optimization.\\ \textbf{Spectrum Rasterization: } The localized signal representations described above are aggregated into a spectrum using a GMM framework.
 For each primitive, a Gaussian kernel weight \(\mathcal{K}\) is computed to modulate its signal response \(\boldsymbol{\psi}\), and the final spectrum value is obtained by summing the modulated responses from all primitives.
 Specifically, the kernel weight of the \(n\)-th primitive at the direction \((\phi, \theta)\) is computed as